astronomer/docs/astro/cli/astro-dev-object-import.md

 :::

-Import Airflow variables, connections, and pools from a configuration file to a locally running Airflow environment.
+Import [Apache Airflow®](https://airflow.apache.org/) variables, connections, and pools from a configuration file to a locally running Airflow environment.

 ## Usage